The GREAT Team

 Glasgow Caledonian University Researchers in Musculoskeletal Health, Professor Martijn Steultjens and Dr Gordon Hendry are working with partners at Keele University, King's College London, the University of Salford and the University of Glasgow.

-The team is supported by Professor Jim Woodburn (Professor of Rehabilitation) at GCU, along with Professor Nadine Foster (NIHR Research Professor) at Keele University, Professor Cath Sackley (Professor of Rehabilitation) at King’s College London, Dr Anita Williams (Reader in Qualitative Health Science) at the University of Salford and Professor Iain McInnes (Professor of Experimental Medicine, Director of Research Institute) at the University of Glasgow.
+The team is supported by Professor Jim Woodburn (Head of School, Allied Health Services) at Griffith University, along with Professor Nadine Foster (NIHR Research Professor) at Keele University, Professor Cath Sackley (Professor of Rehabilitation) at King’s College London, Dr Anita Williams (Reader in Qualitative Health Science) at the University of Salford and Professor Iain McInnes (Professor of Experimental Medicine, Director of Research Institute) at the University of Glasgow.

 Professor Martijn Steultjens (GCU)